 This paper contributes to our understanding of principal VA models, where evidence on their validity and reliability remains limited.
-This dearth of evidence stands in stark contrast to the teacher VA literature, where a large number of studies have investigated these properties (see Koedel, Mihaly, and Rockoff 2015, for a review).
+This dearth of evidence stands in stark contrast to the teacher VA literature, where a large number of studies have investigated these properties (see Koedel, Mihaly, & Rockoff, 2015, for a review).
 We also contribute to a larger literature utilizing two-way regression models in the context of matched employer-employee datasets.
-Most notably, we provide an application of recent theoretical work (e.g., Jochmans and Weidner 2019; Verdier 2018; Kline, Saggio, and Sølvsten 2018) concerning inference of fixed effects estimated from network data.
-We also build on related applications using school fixed effects to control for unobserved school heterogeneity in value-added modeling, including for teachers (Mansfield 2015) and teacher preparation programs (e.g., Mihaly et al. 2013).
+Most notably, we provide an application of recent theoretical work (e.g., Jochmans & Weidner, 2019; Kline, Saggio, & Sølvsten, 2018; Verdier, 2018) concerning inference of fixed effects estimated from network data.
+We also build on related applications using school fixed effects to control for unobserved school heterogeneity in value-added modeling, including for teachers (Mansfield, 2015) and teacher preparation programs (e.g., Mihaly, McCaffrey, Sass, & Lockwood, 2013).
 These applications highlight some key challenges for analyzing connected networks that we consider in the context of the principal labor market, with the added benefit of a simulation analysis that can provide deeper insight around the accuracy of VA models with school FE.